apache/trafficcontrol/docs/source/api/v1/capabilities_name.rst

 Response Structure
 ------------------
 :description: Describes the APIs covered by the capability
-:lastUpdated: Date and time of the last update made to this capability, in ISO format
+:lastUpdated: Date and time of the last update made to this capability, in an ISO-like format
 :name:        Name of the capability

 .. code-block:: http